Whalesong-zrs/OMINI/readme.md

         <h2 align="center" class="title is-3">Abstract</h2>
         <div class="content has-text-justified">
           <p>
-            Object manipulation in images aims not only to edit the object appearances but also to animate objects.
-Previous methods faced challenges in simultaneously handling static editing and dynamic generation, while also struggling to achieve fidelity in object appearance and scene lighting.
-            In this work, we introduce OMG3D, a novel framework that combines precise geometric control with the generative power of diffusion models, thus achieving significant improvements in visual performance.
-Our framework first converts 2D objects into 3D, enabling user-directed modifications and lifelike motion at the geometric level.
-To address texture realism, we propose CustomRefiner, a texture refinement module that pre-trains a customized diffusion model, aligning the details and style of coarse renderings from the rough 3D model with the original image, further refining the texture.
-            Additionally, we introduce IllumiCombiner, a lighting processing module that estimates and corrects background lighting to match human visual perception, resulting in more realistic shadow effects.
-Extensive experiments demonstrate the outstanding visual performance of our approach in both static and dynamic scenarios.
-Remarkably, all of these steps can be executed on a single NVIDIA 3090.
-The code and project will be released upon the acceptance of the paper.
+            Unlocking versatile object manipulation—from appearance editing to full animation—directly from a static image remains a challenging problem.
+Existing methods often struggle to simultaneously support both visual modification and realistic animation, while also falling short in preserving object fidelity and realistic scene illumination.
+In this work, we introduce OMINI, a unified framework that addresses these challenges through two complementary strategies.
+First, to support both static editing and dynamic animation, OMINI operates directly on 3D object geometry thereby sharing a unified representation across tasks, enabling consistent appearance under varying poses and motions during manipulation.
+Second, to improve fidelity in both object appearance and scene illumination, we incorporate two dedicated modules: CGTRefiner, which refines rendered views using a concept-specific diffusion model and optimizes the UV texture map via differentiable rasterization; and IHLCorrector, which adjusts estimated lighting based on object-level color priors to enhance realism.
+Extensive experiments demonstrate that OMINI achieves superior performance in both static and dynamic settings, producing high-quality and visually consistent results.
+Notably, the entire pipeline operates efficiently on a single NVIDIA RTX 3090 GPU.
+Code and models will be released upon paper acceptance.
           </p>
         </div>
       </div>